NYS REAL ESTATE BOARD MEETING

-S. Erickson made a motion to approve the summary of the public hearing and board meeting held on May 2, 2012.
-The motion was seconded by D. Ramirez and passed unanimously.
+A motion was made to approve the summary of the board meeting and public hearing held on August 2, 2012.
+The motion was seconded and passed unanimously.

-D. MacKenzie spoke for the trends committee, and stated that the committee discussed revising regulation 175.23 Records of transactions to be maintained, and revising regulation 175.1 Commingling money of principal.
-Both issues are still being worked on.
+D. MacKenzie spoke for the trends committee, and stated that the committee approved draft changes to regulation 175.23 Records of transactions to be maintained, which will allow electronic records to be kept, in addition to some housekeeping changes.

 PUBLIC COMMENT PERIOD